-Tunney’s Pasture to the east, Scott Street to the south, and Island Park Drive (near Champlain Bridge) to the west.
+We are a community nestled between the Sir John A. Macdonald Parkway (Ottawa River) to the north, Tunney’s Pasture to the east, Scott Street to the south, and Island Park Drive (near Champlain Bridge) to the west.

 Some tidbits on what’s in our neighborhood:

-- A School – St. George Catholic School
+- School – St. George Catholic School

-- A Mosque – Ottawa Mosque
+- Mosque – Ottawa Mosque

-- A Park – Champlain Park
+- Champlain Park & Fieldhouse

 - Access to Ottawa River Parkway trails and cycle paths – Champlain Parkway tunnel

 - Access to the Ottawa River – Remic Beach and Remic Rapids Park

 - Urban Woodlands access – Champlain Woods, Remic Woods, and Little Woods